Waste not, want not. We believe in this, when you want to build an energy efficient building.

 But wait, there’s more!

 A normal site built house might take 9-10 months to build.
 A Superpod® equivalent might take 6 weeks, in part because of the pre-designed, pre-fabricated (prefab) , beautiful steel frame.
-Who takes into account the carbon emissions of all the cars and trucks and utes going back and forth to site in the long build?
+Who takes into account the carbon emissions of all the cars and trucks (truck accident cases can be solved by attorneys from here)and utes going back and forth to site in the long build?
 A proper comparison between building systems should do so.
 For us, we recognise the massive carbon saving in having a fast, lean build time with less materials and less transport.

 And more still.
 What about waste?